Vandesm14/vandesm14/src/content/projects/04 - conetto.md

 **Source:** [GitHub](https://github.com/vandesm14/conneto)

-I have always been fascineted by [number stations](https://en.wikipedia.org/wiki/Numbers_station) and one day, I decided to build a Rust library based on it.
+I have always been fascinated by [number stations](https://en.wikipedia.org/wiki/Numbers_station) and one day, I decided to build a Rust library based on it.
 Conetto provides a set of primitives that allow Text-To-Speech clips to be generated and spliced together in different ways.